DominicBreuker/stego-toolkit/README.md

 # Steganography Toolkit

 This project is a Docker image useful for solving Steganography challenges as those you can find at CTF platforms like [hackthebox.eu](https://www.hackthebox.eu/).
-The image comes preinstalled with many popular (see list [below](#tools)) and several screening scripts you can use check simple things (for instance, run `check_jpg.sh image.jpg` to get a report on that file).
+The image comes preinstalled with many popular (see list [below](#tools)) and several screening scripts you can use check simple things (for instance, run `check_jpg.sh image.jpg` to get a report for this JPG file).

 [![Docker build status](https://img.shields.io/docker/build/mariobehling/loklak.svg)](https://hub.docker.com/r/dominicbreuker/stego-toolkit/)